wombleton/gitlaw-nz/acts/A/Armed Forces Canteens Act 1948.md

     Section 12(6) proviso: amended, on 25 October 1956, by section 3(3) of the Armed Forces Canteens Amendment Act 1956 (1956 No 45).

+##### 13 Accounting records must be kept

+*   (1) The Council must ensure that there are kept at all times accounting records that---

+    *   (a) correctly record the transactions of the Council; and

+    *   (b) will enable the Council to ensure that the financial statements of the Council comply with this Act; and

+    *   (c) will enable the financial statements of the Council to be readily and properly audited.

+    (2) The Council must establish and maintain a satisfactory system of control of its accounting records.

+    (3) The accounting records must be kept---

+    *   (a) in written form in English; or

+    *   (b) in a form or manner in which they are easily accessible and convertible into written form in English.

+    Section 13: replaced, on 1 April 2014, by [section 125][31] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-##### 13 Accounts and annual report
+##### 13A Financial statements and annual report

-*   (1) The Council shall keep proper accounts of its moneys and property.

-    (1A) The Council is a public entity as defined in [section 4][30] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
+*   (1) The Council must ensure that, within 5 months after the end of the financial year, financial statements that comply with generally accepted accounting practice are---

+    *   (a) completed in relation to the Council and that financial year; and

+    *   (b) dated and signed on behalf of the Council by 2 members of the Council.

-    (2) The Council shall, as soon as may be after the end of each financial year, furnish to the Minister a report of its proceedings and operations for that year, together with a copy of its accounts for that year certified by the Auditor-General.
+    (2) The Council must, within 5 months after the end of the financial year, provide to the Minister a report of its proceedings and operations for that year, together with a copy of its financial statements for that year and a copy of the audit report on the financial statements.

+    (3) The Minister must present a copy of the report, of the financial statements, and of the audit report to the House of Representatives---

+    *   (a) not later than 10 working days after the Minister receives those documents; or

-    (3) A copy of the report and of the accounts so certified shall be laid before Parliament within 28 days after the receipt thereof by the Minister if Parliament is then in session, and, if not, shall be laid before Parliament within 28 days after the commencement of the next ensuing session.
+    *   (b) if Parliament is not in session, as soon as possible after the commencement of the next session of Parliament.

-    Section 13(1): amended, on 1 July 2001, by [section 53][31] of the Public Audit Act 2001 (2001 No 10).
+    Section 13A: inserted, on 1 April 2014, by [section 125][31] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 13B Financial statements must be audited

+*   (1) The Council must ensure that the financial statements of the Council are audited.

+    (2) The Council is a public entity as defined in [section 4][35] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    Section 13(1A): inserted, on 1 July 2001, by [section 53][31] of the Public Audit Act 2001 (2001 No 10).
+    Section 13B: inserted, on 1 April 2014, by [section 125][31] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 13(2): amended, on 1 July 2001, pursuant to [section 52][32] of the Public Audit Act 2001 (2001 No 10).

 ##### 14 Distribution of profits